Olive Senior: Life and career

 In 1987, Senior won the Commonwealth Writers' Prize for her first collection of stories, Summer Lightning.
 After Hurricane Gilbert hit Jamaica in 1988, Senior moved to Europe, where she lived in Portugal, the Netherlands, and the United Kingdom, before settling in Toronto, Ontario, Canada, in the early 1990s.
+During her travels, she continued to work in freelance; writing, publishing, and working in public relations.
+Her work received many awards, such as Washington Manley’s Foundation Award for Excellence, and Musgrave Gold Medal from the Institute of Jamaica for her contributions to Literature in 2005.

 In 2013, Senior delivered the keynote address at the Edinburgh World Writers' Conference: Trinidad, presented by the Bocas Lit Fest in partnership with the Edinburgh International Book Festival and the British Council.

 In 2019, she was awarded the Matt Cohen Award by the Writers' Trust of Canada in honour of her career as a writer.

 At an investiture ceremony on Wednesday, 17 March 2021, Senior was appointed Jamaica's 2021–2024 Poet Laureate.

 In 2024, she was honoured as a Royal Society of Literature International Writer, a lifelong award recognising the contribution to literature of writers across the globe.

+Senior continues to conduct writing workshops, lectures, and readings at many institutions internationally, including the University of Toronto, St. Lawrence University, University of Miami, Barnard College, and New York University.
+Senior continues to conduct writing workshops, lectures, and readings at many institutions internationally, including the University of Toronto, St. Lawrence University, University of Miami, Barnard College, New York University, and the University of the West Indies.
+She remains an active faculty member of the Humber School for Writers at Humber College in Toronto, Canada.
+Senior also serves as a writing mentor for the Diaspora Dialogues, a Canadian charitable arts‑organization headquartered in Toronto.